 - Do you have long-term plans regarding an area of the country where you would eventually like to live?
 Seeking an internship in that area might make you more accessible to employment possibilities.

-- Eligibility for internship must be established.
-It is the student's responsibility to initiate a check of his/her credentials with Dr. Nemire’s office.
+- Eligibility for an internship must be established.
+It is the student's responsibility to initiate a check of his/her credentials with Ariel Palou, Academic Advisor.
 To support your eligibility you must:

 - Have a 3.0 GPA in music therapy and related (psychology, special education, etc.) course work taken to date.

 - Be able to demonstrate that all course work (except MUS 4810 Music Therapy Internship) will be completed prior to the beginning of your internship.

 No letter of recommendation will be written by any of the music therapy faculty until authorization of the candidate's eligibility is received from the School of Music Academic Advisor.

 - Nine to 12 months before the date you actually want to begin your internship you should have narrowed your list of potential internship sites to four to six.
 Only four applications can be active at any time.
 Send a letter of introduction including:

 - Your date of eligibility and desired starting dates.

 - A brief description of your clinical experiences.

-- The reason(s) you have selected this site for application.
+- The reason(s) you have selected this site for an application.